 Don’t make the same mistake.
 Take the time to wind through the medieval streets and enter the cooling gardens and the Caldarium (main steam chamber) beyond.
 Here you’ll find elegant horseshoe arches standing atop a double marble floor – an early form of underfloor heating.
 The baths are open from 10am until 7pm.

-Prefer to relax on the beach?
-Discover Spain’s top 10 perfect playas in pictures, including Mallorca’s Cala de Sa Calobra.
+You’d rather chill on the beach?
+Discover Spain’s top 10 perfect playas in pictures, including Majorca’s Cala de Sa Calobra.

 5. Get a cultural hit at Es Baluard